-Select this option to allow the Network Camera to trigger periodically for every other defined minute.
-At most 999 minutes can be set.

-■ Digital input

-Select one of the Digital inputs to allow the Network Camera to use external digital input device as a trigger source.
-Depending on your applications, there are choices of digital input devices on the market which helps to sense any changes in temperature, vibration, sound and light, etc.

-System boot Select this option to allow the Network Camera to trigger when the power of Network Camera is disconnected.
+- Video motion detection Select this option to allow the Network Camera to use the built-in motion detection mechanism as a trigger source. - Periodically Select this option to allow the Network Camera to trigger periodically for every other defined minute.
+At most 999 minutes can be set. - Digital input Select one of the Digital inputs 1~4 to allow the Network Camera to use external digital input device as a trigger source.
+Depending on your applications, there are choices of digital input devices on the market which helps to sense any changes in temperature, vibration, sound and light, etc. - System boot Select this option to allow the Network Camera to trigger when the power of Network Camera is disconnected.